intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 certificate blob file resides at before reading it and returning it to KVM, and that it continues to hold the lock until the attestation request is actually sent to firmware.
-To facilitate this, the VMM can set the KVM_USER_VMGEXIT_REQ_CERTS_FLAGS_NOTIFY_DONE flag before returning the certificate blob, in which case another KVM_EXIT_VMGEXIT of type KVM_USER_VMGEXIT_REQ_CERTS will be sent to userspace with KVM_USER_VMGEXIT_REQ_CERTS_STATUS_DONE being set in the status field to indicate the request is fully-completed and that any associated locks can be released.
+To facilitate this, the VMM can set the run->immediate_exit flag before returning the certificate blob, in which case KVM is guaranteed to complete the issuing of all pending IO completion callbacks before exiting to userspace with EINTR.
+At this point userspace can release any locks it may have taken when the KVM_EXIT_SNP_REQ_CERTS exit was originally received.

 Tools/libraries that perform updates to SNP firmware TCB values or endorsement keys (e.g. firmware interfaces such as SNP_COMMIT, SNP_SET_CONFIG, or